ontop/ontop-website/tutorial/basic/setup.md

 # Database and Ontop Setup

-In this hands-on session, we are considering fragments of the information systems of two universities describing students, academic staff and courses.
+In this tutorial, we are considering fragments of the information systems of two universities describing students, academic staff and courses.

 ## Database setup